-To add insult to injury: on our way back to the riad, we pass a group of kids – no older than 5 or 6 years old – playing in a fountain.
-We smile, wave and continue on our way… and then:
+To add insult to injury: on our way back to the riad, we pass a group of kids playing in a fountain.
+They cannot be older than 5 or 6.
+We smile, wave and continue on our way…and then:

 reflections from A: I felt a cold blast of water on my back and thought I got hit with a water balloon.
-So I spun around, and found myself face-to-face (staring down at) one of the ‘playful’ fountain kids…holding a cup… pointing in my face… and laughing hysterically.
-But he wasn’t alone: D was laughing with him.
+I spin around, and find myself face-to-face (staring down at) one of the ‘playful’ fountain kids…holding a cup… pointing in my face… and laughing hysterically.
+He wasn’t alone: D is laughing with him.
 Who’s ready for a beverage?!

-A few laughs later, we were back at the riad to enjoy our first Moroccan dinner on the rooftop.
-Exhaustion started to set in for both of us, so we finished our platter of assorted appetizers and asked our waiter if we could take our remaining courses in the room.
-The staff happily obliged, and we headed downstairs to kick our shoes off.
-Minutes later, an incredible lamb tagine came knocking on our door.
+Back at the riad, we head to the rooftop to enjoy our first Moroccan dinner.
+Exhaustion starts to set in for both of us, so we finish our platter of assorted appetizers and ask our waiter if we can take our remaining courses in the room.
+No problem.
+We headed downstairs to kick our shoes off.
+Minutes later, an incredible lamb tagine comes knocking on the door.

-Overall, the cuisine from Riad Kheirredine’s in-house restaurant was among the best we had in Morocco.
-We recommend dining here at least one night of your stay (we chose to dine here for 2 out of 3).
+The cuisine from Riad Kheirredine’s in-house restaurant was among the best we had in Morocco.

 We woke up 20 hours ago in Sevilla.
 It’s now midnight in Marrakech.
 We’re headed to bed with a mixture of emotions: awe, excitement & curiosity amongst them.